getcarina/getcarina.com/_tutorials/026-interlock-on-carina.md

   - intermediate
 ---

-This tutorial describes [interlock](https://github.com/ehazlett/interlock) so that you can load balance your containers across a Carina cluster, send on statistics to carbon, or other Carina event driven operations.
+This tutorial describes [interlock](https://github.com/ehazlett/interlock), which you can use to load balance your containers across a Carina cluster, send statistics to Carbon, or perform other Carina event-driven operations.

 ### Prerequisites

 * [Create and connect to a cluster](/docs/tutorials/create-connect-cluster/) named `boatie`
 * Your API Key.
-Go to [Carina control panel](app.getcarina.com), click your username in the top right corner, then click API Key.
+Go to the [Carina control panel](https://app.getcarina.com), click your username in the top-right corner, and then click **API Key**.

 ### Interlock